EdwardBrask/EE5903_CA2/README.md

 # EE5903_CA2
-This is the project repo for the implementation, simulation adn analysis of two imprevoed Round RObin CPU scheduling algorithms, called Improved Dynamic RR and New Improved RR.
+This is the project repo for the implementation, simulation and analysis of two improved Round Robin CPU scheduling algorithms, called Improved Dynamic RR and a New Improved RR.

 Installation procedure/requirements
-    - This project is based on python3.8, but any 3.x should work fine.
+    - This project is built on python3.8, but any 3.x should work fine.
 There is a requirements.txt file included with what I currently have, but the inly packages used are numpy and matplotlib which are very standard.
 In general it should just be plug and play.

 Running instructions
     - Everything is executed from the main.py file, where all the relevent arguments to the simulate function are listed.
-Below each of the parameters are listed with what they do adn the recommended values.
+Below each of the parameters are listed with what they do and the recommended values.

     Parameters:
         N_simulations (int): The number of simulations to be carried out consecutively, hence also the number of lines for each algo on every plot.
 Recommended range - [1, 5]